Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application: Error-Bar Analysis of Model Drift Experiments on Synthetic Distributions

 In this section, we perform an error-bar analysis for the experiment conducted in Sec.~\ref{sec:experimental}.
-This error analysis is summarized in Fig.~\ref{fig:error}, which contains figures analogous to Fig.~\ref{fig:experiment} and Fig.~\ref{fig:ar_experiment} (Fig.~\ref{sfig:error-forward} and Fig.~\ref{sfig:error-ar}, respectively) with the only difference of reporting the standard deviation instead of the average value.
+This error analysis is summarized in Figure~\ref{fig:error}, which contains figures analogous to Figures~\ref{fig:experiment} and \ref{fig:ar_experiment} (Figures~\ref{sfig:error-forward} and \ref{sfig:error-ar}, respectively) with the only difference of reporting the standard deviation instead of the average value.

-First, we can see that all the colormaps shown in Fig.~\ref{fig:error} display standard deviation values of at least one order of magnitude smaller than the average values reported in Fig.~\ref{fig:experiment} and Fig.~\ref{fig:ar_experiment}; this validates the consistency of our results over different seeds, and in consequence, validates our discussion and interpretation of the results.
-Moreover, this consistency strengthens the numerical validation of our RIV method for detecting model drift.
+First, we can see that all the colormaps shown in Figure~\ref{fig:error} display standard deviation values of at least one order of magnitude smaller than the average values reported in Figures~\ref{fig:experiment} and \ref{fig:ar_experiment}; this validates the consistency of our results over different seeds, and in consequence, validates our discussion and interpretation of the results.
+Moreover, this consistency strengthens the numerical validation of our RIV method for detecting faults.

-We remark on two elements seen in Fig.~\ref{fig:error} regarding our method.
-First, we can see regions of zero empirical standard deviation at the regions where zero average estimated MI was reported in Fig.~\ref{fig:experiment} and Fig.~\ref{fig:ar_experiment}; this has to do with the exponentially fast decision convergence of our method on the null hypothesis (Theorem~\ref{the:finite-nominal-time}).
-Second, we highlight that outside the regions with zero estimated MI, there is no clear increase or decrease of standard deviation as we go farther from $\delta=\mathbf{0}$; we understand this as a display of uniform consistency of our method regardless of the drift characteristics.
+We remark on two elements seen in Figure~\ref{fig:error} regarding our method.
+First, we can see regions of zero empirical standard deviation at the regions where zero average estimated MI was reported in Figures~\ref{fig:experiment} and \ref{fig:ar_experiment}; this has to do with the exponentially fast decision convergence of our method on the null hypothesis (Theorem~\ref{the:finite-nominal-time}).
+Second, we highlight that outside the regions with zero estimated MI, there is no clear increase or decrease of standard deviation as we go farther from $\delta=\mathbf{0}$; we understand this as a display of uniform consistency of our method regardless of the fault characteristics.